Garaio-REM/remcloud-message-bus-api/types/payment_details.md

 ## Merging strategy

-When updating `PaymentsDetails`, fields are merged as follows:
+When updating `PaymentDetails`, fields are merged as follows:

 * do not send the attribute if you do not want to create current data of this type
 * send an empty array (`[]`) to delete all current data of this type